 - They feed the young seedling from the base causing the plants to fall and die.

-- Tomato plants height below 12 inches mainly susceptible to cutworms due to their soft stems.
+- Tomato plants heights below 12 inches are mainly susceptible to cutworms due to their soft stems.

 - Till the field properly at least two weeks before planting tomatoes to prevent cutworms attack.

-- Pick them off at night by hand using a flashlight and leave them off into a bowl full of soapy water to kill them.
+- Pick them off at night by hand using a flashlight and leave them off in a bowl full of soapy water to kill them.

 - Remove weeds and plant debris surrounding your garden.